The ICv2 Conference: The New Comics Customer

 To sign up for email updates on the Conference, click here.

-The ICv2 Conference is open to all press accredited by New York Comic Con, but we need your RSVP.
+The ICv2 Conference is open to all press, but we need your RSVP.
 Please click here to let us know you're coming.

 Each year, our sponsors include some of the most forward-thinking companies in the industry.
 If you’re interested in a sponsorship for the ICv2 Conference, please contact the organizer.

 Eventbrite provides a simple, streamlined ticketing platform to help organizers set up, promote, and sell out their events--from fan conventions and tournaments to local meetups, celebrity signings and press events.
 With more than $2.5 billion in gross ticket sales to date, Eventbrite can help you reach more fans.
 Visit eventbrite.com/cons.